 - List the pollution-emitting solutions or chemicals used in the plating process.

-Generally, you will list the pollutants your facility emits in the left column, and each calculation will be another column in your spreadsheet.
+List the pollutants your facility emits in the left column, and each step of your calculation will be another column in your spreadsheet.
 Provide the formula or equation for each calculation.
 Add columns for additional calculations or information specific to your operation.
 See the Greenhouse gas emissions calculations page for calculation instructions for GHG-emitting units.
 Your spreadsheet must include a tab compiling the emissions for each source and the emission totals at the facility.
 The GI-07 Facility emissions summary spreadsheet can be copied into a tab in your spreadsheet for this purpose.
+If you do not use the GI-07 spreadsheet form, your spreadsheet must include an equivalent tab that includes the same information using the same format as the GI-07 form.
 The emissions summary tab needs to link the pollutant emissions data from the emission calculation tabs.
 The pollutant totals for your facility need to be summed from the emissions for the separate sources.
 Do not hard enter emissions data into the emissions summary tab.

 - List the pollutants that the process or unit emits: